Variational phylogenetic inference with products over bipartitions: Methods

-A derivation of Proposition \ref{prop:q} using induction is provided in Appendix A. Every taxa pair $\{u,v\}$ appears in the sum and product terms of Equation (\ref{eqn:q}) exactly once, as each taxa pair coalesces exactly once within a rooted phylogenetic tree.
+\end{proposition} A derivation of Proposition \ref{prop:q} using induction is provided in Appendix \ref{app:a}.
+Every taxa pair $\{u,v\}$ appears in the sum and product terms of Equation (\ref{eqn:q}) exactly once, as each taxa pair coalesces exactly once within a rooted phylogenetic tree.
 Thus, evaluating both $q_\phi(\tau,\bft)$ and $\nabla_\phi \log q_\phi(\tau,\bft)$ takes $\calO(N^2)$ time.

 If $q_\phi^{\{u,v\}}$ is continuously differentiable, then $q_\phi$ is also continuously differentiable.
-In our \model implementation, $q_\phi^{\{u,v\}}$ is log-normal.
-We can thus compute gradients with respect to $\phi$.
+In our \model implementation, $q_\phi^{\{u,v\}}$ is log-normal, so we can compute gradients with respect to $\phi$.
 Note however that Proposition 1 holds for any continuous mutually independent $q_\phi^{\{u,v\}}$.

-We now have almost everything we need to perform phylogenetic variational inference: an (unnormalized) phylogenetic posterior density $p(\tau,\bft,\bfY^{\ob})$, a variational family with density $q_\phi(\tau,\bft)$, and an objective function $L(\phi)$ to maximize in order to find a variational posterior distribution.
-However, as shown in Algorithm \ref{alg:VIPR}, optimizing $L(\phi)$ with stochastic gradient methods such as Adam \citep{Robbins:1951, Kingma:2014a} requires random estimates of the gradient $\nabla_{\phi} L(\phi)$.
-Thus, in the following section we consider three methods for gradient estimation: leave-one-out REINFORCE \citep{Mnih:2014,Shi:2022}, the reparameterization trick \citep{Kingma:2014}, and VIMCO \citep{Mnih:2016}.